 Hilltop works to find innovative strategies for expanding access to affordable health care coverage and services with the goal of empowering consumers.

-Maryland’s Total Cost of Care Model sets a per capita limit on Medicare total cost of care and the state will eventually have total cost of care targets for Medicaid.
+Maryland’s Total Cost of Care Model sets a per capita limit on Medicare total cost of care, and the state will eventually have total cost of care targets for Medicaid.
 The Model also specifies high-priority areas for advancing population health, including substance use disorder, diabetes, and hypertension.
 Hilltop developed a methodology for calculating and monitoring Medicaid total cost of care and conducts other analyses for Maryland Medicaid related to Model implementation and monitoring.

-For Maryland Medicaid, Hilltop conducts the annual evaluation of the HealthChoice program, Maryland’s managed care program that serves 1.1 million individuals with capitation payments totaling almost $6 billion annually.
+For Maryland Medicaid, Hilltop conducts the annual evaluation of HealthChoice, Maryland’s managed care program that serves 1.2 million individuals with capitation payments totaling almost $6.5 billion annually.
 We also examine service utilization, costs, and outcomes for special programs or populations, such as the Community Health Pilots for home visiting services and assistance with community integration.